 • In the adult section, tap the drop-down menu and add the total number of adults and children.

-• As soon as you add the children, a pop-up appears where you must enter their Date of Birth.
+• As soon as you add the children, a pop-up will appear where you must enter their date of birth.

 • Once done, select your trip itinerary and enter the schedule.